dltj/dltj-blog/_posts/2021-09-23-c4lj-on-two-proposed-metrics.md

   - code4Lib Journal
   - privacy
 ---
 Code4Lib Journal (C4LJ) editor here.
-Becky's Twitter thread has stirred up a great deal of attention to one of the articles published yesterday.
-This thread has my own thoughts on the issue...published on Twitter to match Becky's medium and here on my blog for posterity.
+Becky Yoose's Twitter thread has stirred up a great deal of attention to an article published yesterday.
+This post has my own thoughts on the issue...[published on Twitter](https://twitter.com/DataG/status/1441152347992846340) to match Becky's medium and here on my blog for posterity.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">So yeah that Code4Lib Journal editorial and article privacy debacle.<br><br>I have a story to tell you all.<br><br>Grab a beverage of your choice and get comfortable.
 It&#39;s going to be a long story.<br><br>🧵</p>&mdash; Becky Yoose (@yo_bj) <a href="https://twitter.com/yo_bj/status/1441038646480556035?ref_src=twsrc%5Etfw">September 23, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>